dschnare/ioc-container/packages/ioc-container/README.md

 dependency names only if they are set to `null`.
 Properties starting with `_` are skipped over.

-Primitive values will have no depedencies injected.
+Primitive values and arrays will have no depedencies injected.

 Any formal parameter or property that starts with `$` is considered a configuration key, and will be set to the config key without the `$` prefix.